 This course is designed to meet the needs of students with diverse interests and abilities.
-The course provides an opportunity for students to achieve new skills and confidence in using mathematics.
+The course provides an opportunity for students to achieve new skills and confidence in using mathematics while building on prior knowledge.
 Thus, while students are given classroom instruction in key skills and techniques, the program also includes a significant component of modelling and problem-solving work that emphasises the uses and relevance of mathematics in real world situations.

-The appropriate use of technology to support and develop the teaching and learning of mathematics is a feature of the course.
+The appropriate use of technology to support and develop the teaching and learning of mathematics is a major feature of the course.
 General Mathematics prepares students for Further Mathematics units 3 and 4.

-The areas of study for General Mathematics units 1 and 2 are algebra and structure, arithmetic and number, discrete mathematics, geometry, measurement and trigonometry, graphs of linear and non-linear relations and statistics.
+The areas of study for General Mathematics units 1 and 2 are algebra and structure, arithmetic and number sequences, discrete mathematics, geometry, measurement and trigonometry, graphs of linear and non-linear relations and statistics.